jhonathan-castaneda/jhonathan-castaneda.github.io/_posts/2021-1-9-Stereo-image-using-monocular-cameras-and-ros.md

 </div>

 <p style="text-align: justify">
-Up to here, there is just one last step before you can run the stereo to get point clouds of your environment, the run_stereo.launch file configuration.
+Up to here, there is just one last step before you can run the stereo image processing to get point clouds of your environment, the run_stereo.launch file configuration.
 </p>

 <p style="text-align: justify">